 The advantage of being able to deduct expenses is that it reduces income tax, which is levied on net income.
 Another advantage is the time value of money i.e. if your cost of capital is 5% then saving $100 in taxes this year is better than saving $104 in taxes next year.

 However, tax may not be the only consideration.
 If a public company wants to boost its earnings and book value, it may opt to make a capital expense and only deduct a small portion of it as an expense.
 This will result in a higher value of assets on its balance sheet as well as a higher net income that it can report to investors.

 Operating expenses are sometimes also called Revenue Expenditure.
-Here are some videos comparing capital and operational expenses.
+Here are two videos comparing capital and operational expenses.

 Investors often look not only at the revenue and net income of a company, but also at the cash flow.
 The reported profit, or net income, can be "manipulated" via accounting techniques and hence the idiom "Income is opinion but cash is fact."
 Operating expenses directly reduce the Operating Cash Flow (OCF) of the company.
 Capex does not figure in the calculation of OCF but capital expenditures reduce the Free Cash Flow (FCF) of the company.
 Some investors treat FCF as a "litmus test" and do not invest in companies that are losing money, i.e. have a negative FCF.